About Wells Fargo Propel American Express Card

 Also, notice that the balance transfer fee goes up from 3% to 5% after the first year.

-Our Closing Thoughts About the Wells Fargo Propel American Express
+How the Wells Fargo Propel American Express Compares to Other Cash Back Cards

 The Wells Fargo Propel doesn’t make it into many discussions about the industry’s best cash-back rewards cards, but it certainly has enough benefits to earn a spot in that dialogue.

-We’d say the strongest perks of this card are the 20,000-point bonus, the 10% bonus for Wells Fargo account holders and the 3x rewards for gas purchases.
+We’d say the strongest perks of this card are the 30,000-point bonus, and the 3x rewards for gas, travel, restaurant and streaming purchases.

-Based on average spending habits, this combination of bonuses could earn a cardholder more than $500 in rewards the first year and around $350 in following years.
+Based on average spending habits, this combination of bonuses could earn the average household around $388 a year.